Palmer Holt of InChrist Communications, author

 A Cruel Challenge—and an Inspired Solution

-This leprosy patient received a goat as a CHristmas gift through the work of GFA World Sisters of Compassion
+This leprosy patient received a goat as a CHristmas gift through the work of GFA World Sisters of the Cross

 One of the most dramatic illustrations of how raising animals can benefit the disadvantaged comes from a sequestered leprosy community in South Asia.
 For many leprosy victims in these regions, the stigma associated with this condition often pushes those afflicted with it to the margins of society.
 Their physical handicaps and separation from society make it difficult for them to earn a living outside of begging.
 But in one community, the residents have discovered an ingenious way to overcome their challenges: raising goats.